rafaelcgama/restore-uber/README.md

 ## Crawler Development

-Crawling LinkedIn is no easy feat.
-Here were the core challenges and how I tackled them:
+Crawling LinkedIn is a small war of attrition.
+Here’s what went wrong — and how I duct-taped it into working:

 - **JavaScript Rendering:**
-  LinkedIn search results are rendered with JavaScript.
-So I used [Selenium](https://selenium-python.readthedocs.io/) instead of `requests`.
+  LinkedIn loads everything dynamically, so static scraping with requests was useless.
+I switched to Selenium, which could at least *pretend* to be human.

 - **Rate Limiting & Bans:**
-  Too many requests from the same IP will get you blocked.
-I initially tried dynamic waits via `WebDriverWait`, but instability forced me to fallback to longer, static sleep intervals.
+  Hit LinkedIn too fast and you’re done.
+  I tried clever dynamic waits with WebDriverWait, but reliability tanked — so I surrendered to long, static sleep() calls.
+Crude, but effective.

 - **Anti-Bot Detection:**
-  To avoid detection, I added human-like behaviors — like scrolling, random delays, and occasional clicks.
+  To look less like a bot, I made the crawler behave more like an impatient intern — random scrolling, unpredictable pauses, and the occasional useless click.

+  It wasn’t elegant.
+But it survived long enough to get the data.

 ---